codeaffen/p3exporter/README.md

 ## Building your own container image

 To build your own container image you can use the dockerfile which is delivered in our github repository.
-This file is also used to create our images on dockerhub.
+This file is also used to create our images on quay.io or dockerhub.

 ```text
 $ docker build -t p3exporter .